rackerlabs/support-how-to/content/how-to/cloud-files/use-swiftly-to-upload-an-image/index.md

 For Cloud Files to provide high availability and data resiliency, the size of any file is limited to 5 GB, which is smaller than most VM images and many other files that people might want to store.
-To get around this limit, a *Large Object* (any file larger than 5 GB) can be split into segments that are bound together by a manifest.
+To get around this limit, you can split any *Large Object* &mdash;any file larger than 5 GB, into segments that are bound together by a manifest.

 There are two types of manifest objects in Cloud Files: *Dynamic Large Objects* and *Static Large Objects*.
 For image uploads, we recommend that you use a
 Static Large Object, so that is the focus of this article.

 With a Static Large Object, the manifest is an explicit listing of the size, MD5 checksum, and location of each segment that makes up the Large Object.
-The Swiftly tool divides your local file into segments, uploads the segments in parallel, and creates a manifest for you automatically.
+The Swiftly&reg; tool divides your local file into segments, uploads the segments in parallel, and creates a manifest for you automatically.
 This article describes how to use Swiftly to upload a file larger than 5 GB to Cloud Files as a Static Large Object.

-For more information about Cloud Files Large Objects, see the [Cloud Files documentation](https://docs.rackspace.com/docs/cloud-files/v1/developer-guide/).
+For more information about Cloud Files Large Objects, see the [Cloud Files documentation](https://docs.rackspace.com/docs/cloud-files/v1/).

 **Note:** If you prefer to use the API to manage large files, see [Use the API to manage large files](/support/how-to/use-the-api-to-manage-large-files), and if you prefer Swift, see [Use Swift to manage large files](/support/how-to/use-swift-to-manage-large-files).